 Innovia Films Ltd’s Gender Pay Gap Reporting

 Innovia Films Ltd manufactures and distributes polypropylene film to over 80 countries and has around 500 employees at its Wigton site.
 In determining reward for our employees, a number of factors are considered, including the general economic climate, company performance, and the external market for the variety of roles that we offer.
-Our reward systems aim to recognise the accomplishments and commitment of our people and their performance over and above the required standard is recognised through our company-wide bonus system, with individual bonuses being determined at departmental and company level.
+Our reward systems aim to recognise the accomplishments and commitment of our people.
+Their performance over and above the required standard is recognised through our company-wide bonus system, with individual bonuses being determined at departmental and company level.

 Innovia continues to promote a series of activities to support a diverse and inclusive workforce irrespective of gender.
 Our strategy in this area is to promote the recruitment of female employees and support women to develop their careers within Innovia.

 The gender pay gap shows the difference in total average earnings between women and men.
 It looks at all jobs at all levels across the entire company.
 It is important to remember that this is not a measure of equal pay.
 Unequal pay for men and women doing the same job has been illegal in the UK for over 50 years.

 Our gender pay gap is driven by the fact that, across our business, a higher proportion of male colleagues continue to occupy more senior positions than female colleagues, particularly in the manufacturing areas.
 Within the manufacturing sector this is also reflected.
-Our average gender pay gap has remained unchanged between April 2019 and April 2020 whilst our median gender pay gap has reduced slightly over the same period.
+Both our average gender pay gap and our median gender pay gap have reduced slightly between April 2020 and April 2021.

 We continue to be committed to redress the gender balance within senior management positions and this is evidenced elsewhere in the business where we continue to have a higher number of females in Sales, Supply Chain, Finance and HR.